MarcMcClure/SnowSim/README.md

 The visualization currently relies on GLFW for the window/context and GLAD for OpenGL loading.
 To refresh or set up a new development machine:

-1. Download the 64-bit GLFW binaries (tested with 3.4):
+1. Download the 64-bit GLFW binaries (tested with 3.4) https://www.glfw.org/download.html:
    - Copy `include/GLFW` into `external/include/GLFW`.
    - Copy the desired MSVC import library (e.g., `lib-vc2022/glfw3.lib`) into `external/lib/glfw3.lib`.
-   - Copy the matching `glfw3.dll` into your build output directory (or wire up a CMake post-build copy).
+   - Copy the matching `glfw3.dll` into `external/glfw3.dll` so the post-build step can stage it beside the executable (or copy it manually into the build output directory).
-2. Generate a GLAD loader (core profile, same OpenGL version you request in `renderer.cpp`).
+2. Generate a GLAD loader (core profile, same OpenGL version 4.3 `renderer.cpp`) it can be found at https://gen.glad.sh/#generator=c&api=gl%3D4.3&profile=gl%3Dcore%2Cgles1%3Dcommon.
    - Place the generated headers under `external/include/glad`.
    - Add the generated `gl.c` to `viz/` and list it in the `snow_sim_app` sources in `CMakeLists.txt`.
 3. Re-run CMake configure so the updated include/lib paths are picked up.